lprincewhn/fsmexpect/README.md

 This project provides an FSM model base on pexcept to run ssh commands on remote host.

-"Action" is the core unit of the FSM model.
-Now there are 4 types of actions supported:
+"FSMState" is the core unit of the FSM model.
+Now there are 4 types of them supported:
 - command, which will send command to remote host, followed by '\n'.
 - operate, which will send a character to remote host.
 - end, which is an indicator of success.
 - exception, which will raise a pre-define exception.

-Each action is a "state" of FSM.
-The FSM state will transfer by command and its output from remote host.
+Each object of FSMState is a "state" of FSM.
+The state will transfer by command and its output from remote host.
 Following is an example of running privilege command.

 ![fsm.jpg](http://o7gg8x7fi.bkt.clouddn.com/fsm.jpg)